-If a child misbehaves in class, their class teacher will give one verbal warning.
+If a child misbehaves in class, their class teacher will give one verbal warning referencing school rules of safe, ready and respectful behaviour.

 If the behaviour persists after another verbal warning, the child may be given negative dojos.
-Refer to percentage of dojo points needed for Well-Being time.

-Repeated examples of poor behaviour, or more serious acts, should be discussed with the class teacher (particularly if a child has less than 75% of positive dojos) in the first instance, and managed appropriately.
+Repeated examples of poor behaviour, or more serious acts, should be discussed with the class teacher (particularly if a child has a high number of negative dojos in one week) in the first instance, and managed appropriately.
 The SLT will be made aware of the issues by the class teacher.
-These are recorded in the behaviour log on the shared drive for staff.
+These are recorded and detailed in the behaviour log on the shared drive for all staff, referencing the behaviour and actions taken.